Gelatine powder for arthritis

 Worn disc cartilage on MRI

-You can also see how the water may seep into the bone,called a Modic effect, or modic change, which is the sign of deep bone pain.
-This cannot be seen by your chiropractor, unless he has a scan; it's not visible on ordinary plain xrays; and may explain why your back is still aching long after the joint subluxations have been corrected.
+You can also see how the water may seep into the bone, called a Modic effec, which is the sign of deep bone pain.
+This cannot be seen by your chiropractor, unless he has a scan; it's not visible on ordinary plain x-rays; and may explain why your back is still aching long after the joint subluxations have been corrected.

 Gelatine powder has also been claimed to promote general joint health.
 One study for example found that gelatin relieved knee pain and stiffness in athletes.

 Healthy cartilage also requires a low omega 6 to 3 ratio.
-That means less seed oils which is what is used in most salad dressings, more olive oil, plenty of fish and freshly ground flax seed.
+That means less seed oils used in most salad dressings; more olive oil, plenty of fish and freshly-ground flax seed.

 Gelatine for stomach ulcers

 Several researchers found that gelatin reinforces mucous linings.
-It has been found to reduce the damage to the stomach wall by alcohol and stress, halving the size of ulcers.
+It has been shown to reduce the damage to the stomach wall by alcohol and stress, for example halving the size of ulcers.

 Instead of buying your gelatine powder for soups and stews, make your own at home.
 It's dead easy; get it from chicken and other bones.